Zeiin1/ap2_final_library_management/README.md

+# Branches definitions:
+> 1. `master` -> front-end/back-end project from FIRST advanced programming
+> 2. `test` -> consists tests on microservices(old version)
+>
+> 3. `api-gateway-service` -> server or service that acts as an entry point for client requests to a microservices-based architecture
+> 4. `auth-service` -> microservice for authentication
+> 5. `book-service` -> microservice for book manage
+> 6. `order-service` -> microservice for book ordering manage
+>
+> 7. `parent-microservice_development` -> consists from trials to implement front-end side to microservices-based backend(only auth was implemented)

 # Library management system
 > This project is a library management system being
 > developed in Kazakhstan.
 The system is designed to